UTV (TV channel): 1970s–2000s

 Ulster Television's UHF PAL colour service was launched with the opening of the UHF transmitter Divis in September 1970.
 This was followed by two additional transmitters at Limavady (opened in 1975) and Brougher Mountain (in 1978).
 In the early 1980s it broadcast reduced hours when no schools programmes were being broadcast coming on air at 12 noon during the week, and closing down every evening at 23:30 – this remained in place until 1982.
 In October 1988, the station began 24-hour broadcasting – the last station in the ITV network to do so.
 UTV was originally scheduled to take a service provided by Central in Birmingham, but a late minute decision to switch to Granada Television's sustaining feed, Night Time, led to a month-long delay.
+UTV retained its franchise at the 1991 ITV franchise auctions, despite having two opponents.

 At the company's annual general meeting in Belfast on 26 May 2006, the registered company name was changed from 'Ulster Television plc' to 'UTV plc'.
 The company believed that the existing name no longer reflected the full scope of the company's business.
 In a further change in October 2007, UTV underwent a corporate reorganisation which saw UTV shareholders swap their shares for shares in a new holding company, UTV Media plc, which took over UTV plc's shareholdings in the new media and radio subsidiaries.
 UTV Ltd. – the original Ulster Television Limited, now a wholly owned subsidiary of UTV Media – returned to being solely the operating company for the ITV franchise.

 Sale to ITV and end of local continuity

 On 19 October 2015, UTV Media announced that it would sell its ITV franchise and the UTV brand to ITV plc for £100 million, subject to regulatory approval.
-ITV plc CEO Adam Crozier welcomed the news by saying:

 The acquisition was finalised the following February.
 ITV stated that they intended to retain the UTV brand in Northern Ireland.

-The former UTV Media group was restructured and rebranded as the Wireless Group, retaining its radio assets until June 2016, when the company was brought by Rupert Murdoch's News Corp.
+The former UTV Media group was restructured and rebranded as the Wireless Group, retaining its radio assets until June 2016, when the company was bought by Rupert Murdoch's News Corp.
 On 11 July 2016, ITV plc announced that was selling the UTV Ireland service to Virgin Media Ireland for €10 million.
 Virgin Media Ireland was a subsidiary of Liberty Media and had already bought Ireland's TV3 in 2015).

 In October 2016, ITV announced plans to close UTV's Havelock House studios.
 UTV began broadcasting from a new broadcast centre at City Quays 2 in the Belfast Harbour Estate from 1 July 2018.

 Local continuity announcements ended in April 2020, effectively rebranding the channel as ITV in line with all other ITV plc regions.
 This change was made permanent in November 2020.
 The ITV channel (including UTV) rebranded as ITV1 in November 2022.
 The UTV name continues to be used for local programming, notably the news service UTV Live, and in on-air promotions for local non-news programmes.